 19. Check with a Local Camera Store

-You can also check local camera stores to see if they buy used or old cameras.
-Even if the store itself doesn’t buy pre-owned cameras, the employees are likely to be interested in photography gear and may be able to point you in the right direction or even buy the camera themselves.
-In addition, check with pawn shops, thrift stores, and second-hand stores in your area as well.
+You can also check with local camera stores to see if they buy used or old cameras.
+Even if the shop doesn’t purchase pre-owned gear directly, the employees are often photography enthusiasts and may be able to point you in the right direction - or even buy the camera themselves.
+These stores can also help you determine your camera’s value, including answering questions like how much is an old Polaroid camera worth?
+In addition, consider visiting local pawn shops, thrift stores, or second-hand electronics stores to explore more selling options.

 20. Consult a Camera Appraiser